MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. When prompted to stay signed- in, select **Yes**.
     1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

 1. Under Admin centers, select **Identity** (you may need to scroll down).
 A new browser page opens to the Overview page of the Microsoft Entra ID (Azure AD) in the Microsoft Entra admin center.
-From the overview, you'll see several tabs, including the Organization’ overview (Contoso, the tenant ID and the Primary domain), Monitoring, Recommendations, tutorials, and more.
+From the overview, you'll see several tabs, including the Organization’ overview (tenant name: Contoso, the tenant ID and the Primary domain name), Monitoring, Recommendations, Tutorials, and more.

 1. From the left navigation pane, under favorites select **Show more**.
 The navigation panel now lists all the services that are available in Microsoft Entra ID (Azure AD).